Messenian Senate: The Manifesto Addressed to Europe

-Manifesto addressed to Europe by Petros Mavromikhalis, Commander-In-Chief of the Spartan Troops, and the Messenian Senate, sitting at Calamata.
+Manifesto addressed to Europe by Petros Mavromichalis, Commander-In-Chief of the Spartan Troops, and the Messenian Senate, sitting at Kalamata.

 The insupportable yoke of Ottoman tyranny hath weighed down for above a century the unhappy Greeks of the Peloponnesus.
 So excessive had its rigour become, that its fainting victims had scarcely strength enough to utter groans.
 In this state, deprived of all our rights, we have unanimously resolved to take up arms against our tyrants.
 All our intestine discord is plunged into oblivion as a fruit of oppression, and we breathe the air of liberty.
 Our bands having burst their fetters, already signalize themselves against the barbarians.
 We no longer run about day and night to execute corvées imposed by a merciless taskmaster.
 Our mouths are opened; heretofore silent, or employed only in addressing useless supplications to our tormentors, they now celebrate a deliverance which we have sworn to accomplish, or else to perish.
 We invoke therefore the aid of all civilized nations of Europe, that we may the more promptly attain to the goal of a just and sacred enterprise, reconquer our rights, and regenerate our unfortunate people.
 Greece, our mother, was the lamp that illuminated you; on this ground she reckons on your philanthropy.
 Arms, money, and counsel, are what she expects from you.
 We promise you her lively gratitude, which she will prove by deeds in more prosperous times.